knutsynstad/portfolio/README.md

-# AGENTS.md
+# knutsynstad.com

-Instructions for AI agents working in this repository.

-## Project

-Design portfolio for Knut Synstad.
-Built with Next.js 16 (App Router), React 19, TypeScript (strict), and Tailwind CSS 4.
+The repository for knutsynstad.com.
+The design portfolio for Knut Synstad.
+It is built with Next.js 16 (App Router), React 19, TypeScript (strict), and Tailwind CSS 4.

 ## Structure